Benefits and Limitations of Online Research

 Limitations of online research

 There are also some limitations when doing online research.
 The quality of the recordings could be lower, due to bad lighting or low quality cameras.
 You do not control the setting in which the data is collected, so camera position could be suboptimal.
-Therefore, it is important to instruct your participants well (new blog with tips coming soon!).
+Therefore, it is important to instruct your participants well ( see tips in this blog).
 It is however likely that you will have to exclude more participants than in a lab study, but with the lower costs, you can easily compensate for the loss of participants by collecting more data.
 Therefore, with appropriate preparations in advance, you can create an equally reliable study with online data collection.

-Currently you can independently use FaceReader Online when measuring reactions towards video stimuli.
-For custom projects, we can measure during, for example, a questionnaire (see for example this study ) or while visiting a website.
+Currently you can easily use FaceReader Online when measuring reactions towards video stimuli, a question (see for example this study ) or while visiting a website.
 In some cases, if you have a more complex research design, you may be better of using the desktop version of FaceReader.
 In addition, a labsetting is more suitable for measuring very brief emotional expressions (because of quality and frame rate).

 Do you want inspiration for the type of research you can do with FaceReader Online?
 Have a look at our case studies .
 This is also a nice report of a recent case study using music videos.